 The Cartesian ontological dualism which formed the Cartesian view of self, and the radically different postmodern thinking around self, truth and reality, are the lenses through which we create and also through which we observe, analyse and criticise the visual arts and music/sound.
 The broad conceptual framework of my practise will be to use the postmodern theories of Barthes, Lacan, Foucault, Derrida and Baudrillard as a lens through which to view the ways in which theories of identity from the Renaissance and the 21 Century, have grounded portraiture.
 In particular, I will create portraits that use the traditions of portraiture that saw their first stirrings in the Renaissance, and attempt to extend and develop my practise through the lens of postmodernism.
+These portraits will use music/sound as their primary means to re-present the inner self of my sitters.

-While observing and reflecting on the developments and debates within Documentary Theory that focus on the search for a reality objectively separate to the filmmaker, my conceptual framework will instead be based around the long historical context of visual art making where the artist's subjective contribution is acknowledged and embraced as a player in the creation of the represented self.
+While observing and reflecting on the developments and debates within Documentary Theory which focus on the search for a reality objectively separate to the filmmaker, my conceptual framework will instead be based around the long historical context of visual art making where the artist's subjective contribution is acknowledged and embraced as a player in the creation of the represented self.
 I aim to reach an outcome, via the context of late 20th century theories embraced by the visual arts, that allows for an openness to discover new ways of portraying, where meaning and truth can evolve, fluctuate, expand and fragment.